rnt230000/final-project-proposal/proposal.md

 - Glow effect.
 Need to research on whether or not glow effect is possible for the colors.
 - Research on how to display parts of an image onto the surfaces.
 - Execution delay.
 Need to esearch on how to delay or pause an execution for 1 second.
-<- Short sentence of any skill or topic that needs to be learnt or researched.>

 ## Outcomes
 Ideal Outcome:
-- My idea for this project is to create a creative transition for a title screen for a made-up game using GIFs and images.
+- My idea for this project is to create a creative transition for a title screen for a made-up game using GIFs or images.
+Images are already drawn and made by me, so there will be no need for me to spend time on them.
+I like to demonstrate the usefulness of applying images onto surfaces to make a cool transition into a title screen.

+- The title screen should have a background with 4 stripe colors with images on those different colors, with a title and images that will look like buttons, but the start button will be in a loop of fading in and out.

 Minimal Viable Outcome:
-- The good outcome would be to demonstrate the usefulness of applying images onto surfaces and timing.
+- The only worrying part is learning how to apply GIFs onto surfaces, and how to make a glow effect might take more time than needed.
+The good outcome is being able to apply pieces of an image onto a surface, so I will leave the GIFs for last.

 ## Milestones